 My 2015 iPad’s volume down button broke in 2017.
 After months of that, I bought a new 9.7 inch 128 GB iPad in January 2018 for $429 plus tax and took my 2015 iPad to my office.

 I found a Chromebook had all the functionality I needed for my many school meetings, but wondered how much a sometimes sluggish experience was due to the inexpensive devices we purchased with taxpayers’ funding and how much was due to internet lag.
 So I decided to spend my own money on what all the online reviews said was the best Chromebook: a 2.5 lb $1,649 Google Pixelbook with an i7 processor, 16 GB of RAM, and a 512 GB SSD, along with a $99 pen.
 This sizzling system, like the previous two Chromebooks I had purchased, folds into a tablet.
 The large high-resolution screen and fast processor make this a delight to use.
-However, as with the Microsoft Surface Book, I’ve yet to use the pen for anything.
+However, as with the Microsoft Surface Book, I never used the pen.

 2020: iPhone 12 Pro

 The battery was starting to go on my 2017 iPhone X, so I happily updated.
 I went with the Pro version to get both telephoto and wide camera lenses.
 During the pandemic in 2020, I shot plenty of nice photos around town on walks along the Pathfinder Parkway with my iPhone X and find the added wide lens on the 12 Pro a welcome addition.

 While I’m not a big fan of the return to the boxy design harkening back to the iPhone 4 of a decade earlier, it’s okay.
 I like being able to wireless charge the phone on my bedside table on my TYLT VU Qi stand, but I won’t use Apple’s portable wireless charger except on trips.
 I paid $1,100 for the new phone and sold my iPhone X to iCellglobal for $331.